It’s common for cockatiels to develop nostril issues.

 Cockatiels are native to Australia, so they thrive in humid environments.
 It’s not natural for them to sit in a heated or air-conditioned room, and they become prone to respiratory infections when the air’s too dry.

-Household cleaning materials are likely to affect your cockatiel’s respiratory system.
-They can also irritate your parrot’s delicate nostrils, causing inflammation.
+Household cleaning materials are likely to affect your cockatiel’s respiratory system and irritate your parrot’s delicate nostrils, causing inflammation.

 Some parrots are sensitive or allergic to the chemicals found in cleaning products and will sneeze in response.
-Whenever you clean your cockatiel cage, be sure to use parrot-safe cleaning materials to prevent nostril issues.
+When you clean your cockatiel cage, use parrot-safe cleaning agents to prevent nostril issues.

 Signs of Unhealthy Cockatiel Nostrils

-Cockatiel nose discharge is the sign of a bacterial or sinus infection, such as Psittacosis.
+Cockatiel nose discharge signifies a bacterial or sinus infection, such as Psittacosis.
 According to Infectious Disease Clinics of North America, this condition is more commonly known as parrot fever.